thegazelle-ad/gazelle-server/docs/the-gazelle-style-guide.md

 ### Comments

 Similarly being good at writing comments is very important to the readability of your code, and it's not just writing lots of comments, it can actually be very detrimental writing too many comments if they aren't high quality and/or necessary.
-Here is a good post about good practices of commenting code that we recommend reading: https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/
+Here is a good post about good practices of commenting code that we recommend reading: https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/.

+For documenting functions (in both Javascript and Typescript, but more needed in Javascript) we use the [JSDoc format](http://usejsdoc.org/) which we have linting rules to enforce.
+Some editors including VSCode also automatically parse this and can show this documentation when you hover over the use of your function.

 ### Documentation